ucsb-cs156/w22/_lectures/lect09.md

   You can copy/paste your previous post and update it, or copy paste the text above and update it.

   Then, as a team, work on doing code reviews and on merging pull requests.

+# If your team is finished with team01

+... or if you personally have nothing that you can contribute right now, here are three things to work on:

+* H05 and H06, which are the last two Java homework assignments from the Head First Java textbook
+* H07 which is the first homework assignment that introduces JavaScript.

 # An important point about code reviews